culturesofknowledge/emplaces/design/display.md

 **Source:** Generated

-A means to manually export the current record (only) in several common formats, currently assumed to be CSV, Excel, Turtle, GraphML, and GeoJSON-LD.
+A means to manually export the current record (only) in several common formats, currently assumed to be CSV, Excel, Turtle, GraphML, and GeoJSON.

+Note: GeoJSON is required for Pelagios compatibility via [PGIFv2 format][11].

 ## Maps